 No, you don’t.
 You don’t have to fix the air conditioner.
 People lived for centuries without it.
 You may have even grown up in a house without it, yet here you are, alive and healthy.
 So no, you don’t have to fix it.
 You choose to fix it.
 And as for rent vs. a vacation, you don’t have to pay the rent, but you don’t want to suffer the consequences of not doing so…so you do.

-When you make time for Jesus, it’s a choice.
+When you spend time with God, it’s a choice.
 It’s also a choice that is only yours to make.
+Learning how to spend time with God means making deliberate, intentional decisions about your time, energy, and focus.

-Whether you make time to be the person Jesus has called you is up to you.
+Whether you make time to be the person God has called you is up to you.
 It is up to you to make it a priority in your life…or not.

 Your food isn’t going to turn cold or rancid in the time it takes to offer a prayer of thanks.